Election Academy Course Descriptions

 This class will walk students through the process of building a ballot, from start to finish.
 Students will learn about ballot types, random draw, rotations, translations, recording and producing the audio ballot, and the development of the sample ballot.
 Students will also have the opportunity to create their own ballot using the Orange County Registrar of Voters’ ballot generation software.

-This class will cover the myriad of activities that occur after the polls have closed on election night.
-Students will learn about security procedures, the process of closing a poll site, the handling of voting equipment and supplies, and how the office receives and processes ballots.
+This class will cover the myriad of activities that occur after the polls have closed on Election Night.
+Students will learn about election logistics, the process of closing a poll site, the handling of voting equipment and supplies, and how the office receives and processes ballots.
 Students will participate in a mock election where they will process ballots and assist in counting votes.

-This class will walk students through the post-Election Day activities that lead up to the certification of election results.
+This class will walk students through the post-Election Day activities that lead up to the certif cation of election results.
 Students will learn about the various state-mandated audits and regulations, how provisional ballots are handled, the rights and responsibilities of election observers, the recount process, and election billing.
-Students will participate in a demonstration of a one percent manual tally.
+Students will participate in a demonstration of a post election audit.